 Why employee retention is important

 High staff turnover is damaging and it’s expensive.
-The average employee costs SMEs £12,000 to replace, while managerial roles can cost a business between £20,000 and £30,000 in recruiting and training expenses.
+Research carried out by Oxford Economics found that it takes recently hired professional workers 28 weeks to reach optimum productivity – which has an attached cost of £25,200 per employee. while managerial roles can cost a business between £20,000 and £30,000 in recruiting and training expenses.
 There are also implications for efficiency throughout the team while a new recruit learns the ropes and gets up to speed.

 A steady stream of leavers impacts the morale of the team left behind.
 When employees leave, remaining staff are often expected to take up the slack until a replacement can be found.
 It’s a situation where resentment can easily build.